This post may contain affiliate links which won’t change your price but will share some commission.

 A low-sugar diet is a diet plan that focuses on maintaining low overall sugar intake.
 There isn’t one strict definition of this diet, but it usually means choosing real food and avoiding packaged or prepared foods that have added sugars.

 Processed foods such as common snack items, fast food, and most restaurant meals contain added sugar for both flavor and appetite stimulation.
 Added sugars are not only limited to obvious items like cookies or candy.
 Even processed foods like store-bought marinara, cured meats, or frozen meals often contain high amounts of sugar.

-A low-sugar diet eliminates processed foods as much as possible or suggests processed foods without added sugars.
+A low-sugar diet or a sugar detox diet eliminates processed foods as much as possible or suggests processed foods without added sugars.
 One person may choose to eliminate processed foods on a low- sugar diet but continue to include real food sources of sugar.
 Another person may choose to eliminate processed foods and high-glycemic foods such as natural sweeteners, fruit, and high-carbohydrate foods.
 See which are the best sweeteners when you’re watching sugar.

 There are many ways to tailor this diet to your needs but generally speaking, a low sugar diet is any diet that limits sugar with the intention of avoiding blood sugar instability and overall inflammation.